LinguaPhylo/linguaPhylo.github.io/tutorials/time-stamped-data.md

 With this much longer MCMC chain, we still have 1,800 samples after removing the first 10% as burn-in, but our ESSs are all > 200.
-A large ESS does not mean there is no auto-correlation between samples overall, but that we have at least 200 effectively independent samples.
+A large ESS does not mean there is no auto-correlation between samples overall, but instead that we have at least 200 effectively independent samples.
 More effective samples means we are approximating the posterior better than before, with ESSs < 100.

-You should also keep an eye for weird trends in the trace plot suggesting that the MCMC chain has not yet converged (or is struggling to converge), like different value "plateaus" attracting the chain for a large number of steps.
+(You should keep an eye for weird trends in the trace plot suggesting that the MCMC chain has not yet converged, or is struggling to converge, like different value "plateaus" attracting the chain for a large number of steps.)

-Now that we are satisfied with the length of the MCMC chain and its mixing, we can move on to one of the parameters of interest: the global substitution rate, `r`.
+Now that we are satisfied with the length of the MCMC chain and its mixing, we can move on to one of the parameters of interest: the global substitution rate, `μ`.
 This is the average substitution rate across all sites in the alignment.

 First, select "r" in the left-hand panel, and click the "Marginal Density" tab in the upper-right corner to see the posterior density plot for this parameter.